critias-ca/pkp-emailIssueToc/README.md

 Default: 77, 153
 2. To change the logo to either the default black or colored logo, navigate to `templates/frontend/objects/issue_logo.tpl`.
 Default: Black and white logo

+## To do:
+- Find a way to pull the RGB from logoColorer and apply it as a color style to the links in issue_toc_ads.tpl